-3. Classified positions
+3. Non Exempt positions

-All other positions, except those listed as Unclassified or Classified Exempt, shall be Classified positions.
-Classified positions are covered by the employment plan, classification plan, salary schedules, Grievance Policy, Termination Policy and overtime pay.
-These positions are included in the Staffing Tables and are approved and adopted by the Board of County Commissioners or County Manager.
+Non-exempt positions are covered by the employment plan, classification plan, salary schedules, Grievance Policy, Termination Policy and are eligible for overtime pay or compensatory time.
+Positions are determined to be non-exempt based on definitions established by the United States Department of Labor.
+These positions are included in the Staffing Tables.

-H. Minimum Employment Age Policy
+I. Minimum Employment Age Policy

-Permanent full time, permanent part time, part time, temporary, emergency and grant positions shall be filled with employees who are at least eighteen (18) years of age, unless the State requires the employee to be over eighteen (18) years of age.
+Full time, benefited part time, part time, temporary, emergency and grant positions shall be filled with employees who are at least eighteen (18) years of age, unless the State requires the employee to be over eighteen (18) years of age.
 Employees under the Summer Youth Employment Program should be at least sixteen (16) years of age and may not, under the Child Labor Laws, be employed in a hazardous occupation.
 For further information, contact the Human Resources Division.